Skip to content

 yield 3 })

-Once the first chunk is yielded, Elysia will send the headers and the first chunk in the same response.
+Once the first chunk is yielded, Elysia will send the headers to the client, therefore mutating headers after the first chunk is yielded will do nothing.

 Conditional Stream